 Whether you rock this day or whether it is a total train wreck, God loves you.
 And God invites you to rest in the midst of it.
 To be free from the slavery of Egypt and how many bricks you can produce, or people you can please.
 To be renewed and restored and to remember what your life is really about.

 As a spiritual leader, it’s easy to fall into the habit of giving and administering to your flock without pouring into your cup.
 But even the strongest among us need support or we will eventually falter.
+Self Care should be a priority for all clergy.
 The Center for Healthy Churches provides coaching for pastors and other clergy members who need guidance.
 Reach out to us to have a conversation about CHC can help you navigate ‘self-care’.